Segment Information

 (c)Excludes primarily non-cash equity-based compensation and related employer taxes, restructuring costs related to facilities consolidation, integration costs, costs related to mergers and acquisitions, non-cash equity-based compensation and related employer taxes, certain corporate costs.

-(d)Relates primarily to restructuring, exit and other related charges, integration costs, mergers and acquisitions, equity based compensation and related employer taxes, fair value movement of earnout and warrant derivative liabilities, provision for (benefit from) income taxes, foreign currency gains (losses) and non-service components of net periodic pension cost (benefit).
+(d)Relates primarily to restructuring, exit and other related charges, integration costs, mergers and acquisitions, equity based compensation and related employer taxes, fair value movement of earnout derivative liabilities, gain on remeasurement of previously held equity investment, foreign currency gains (losses) and non-service components of net periodic pension cost.

-The table below presents the Company’s revenue and long-lived assets, comprising property and equipment, net, and operating lease ROU assets, by geographic location:
+The table below presents the Company’s revenue and long-lived assets, comprising property and equipment (excluding capitalized software and related capital projects), net, and operating lease ROU assets, by geographic location:

 (in $ millions)United StatesUnited KingdomAll other countriesTotal